Mitigation of plasma-wall interactions with low-Z powders in DIII-D high confinement plasmas: Acknowledgements

 \section{Acknowledgements}

-This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Fusion Energy Sciences, using the DIII-D National Fusion Facility, a DOE Office of Science user facility, under Awards DE-AC02-09CH11466, DE-FC02-04ER54698, and DE-AC52-07NA27344.
-The DIII-D data shown in this paper can be obtained in digital format by following the links at \url{https://fusion.gat.com/global/D3D_DMP}.
+This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Fusion Energy Sciences, using the DIII-D National Fusion Facility, a DOE Office of Science user facility, under Awards DE-AC02-09CH11466 (PPPL), DE-FC02-04ER54698 (DIII-D), and DE-AC52-07NA27344 (LLNL).
+The author Florian Effenberg gratefully acknowledges discussions with Galen Burke, Houyang Y. Guo, Adam McLean, Charles J. Lasnier, Jun Ren, Morgan W. Shafer, and Dinh Truong.
+The DIII-D data shown in this paper can be obtained in digital format by following the links at \nolinkurl{https://fusion.gat.com/global/D3D_DMP}.
 The United States Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this manuscript, or allow others to do so, for United States Government purposes.
-The author Florian Effenberg gratefully acknowledges discussions with Galen Burke, Houyang Y. Guo, Adam McLean, Charles J. Lasnier, Jun Ren, Morgan W. Shafer, and Dinh Truong.